TPLMaps/TPLMapsAndroidSdkSamples/docs/Maps.md

   // TODO: Map loaded and ready, write your map tasks here by using the mapController instance }
 ```
-9. Load Map by adding the below lines of code.
+9. Load Map by adding the below line of code called with **MapView**.
 The method loads map asynchronously and you will get callback in `onMapReady(MapController)` when map ready.
 The method will take a reference of `MapView.OnMapReadyCallback` instance as parameter.
 ``` java
    mapView.loadMapAsync(this);
 ```